bootchk/gimp-plugin-engine-template/README.md

 After building and installing (without substitution) start GIMP and open an image.
 You should find the Python plugin in the menus at 'Filters>Misc>Engine template...'.
-When you choose that menu item, expect a dialog.
+When you choose that menu item, expect a dialog (provided by PyGimp).
 When you choose OK, expect an alert saying the plugin has finished but not actually done anything.

 You should find the C-language plugin by browsing the PDB in GIMP at Filter>Python-Fu>Console ...
 Browse,